ArnaoutLab/sentropy/README.md

 pip install 'sentropy[ray]'
 ```

-To actually use Ray, we pass `parallelize=True` to `get_sentropies`.
+To actually use Ray, we pass `parallelize=True` to `sentropy`.
 Furthermore, we can optionally pass an integer to the `max_inflight_tasks` argument, to specify at most how many parallel tasks should be submitted to Ray at a time (to avoid overwhelming Ray).
 Each `chunk_size` rows of the similarity matrix are processed as a separate job.
 Thanks to this parallelization, up to an N-fold speedup is possible (where N is the number of cores or nodes).

 ## Calculating ordinariness